rusocode/Java-IO-Server/README.md

 # ChatIO
 TCP communication *with blocking I/O* between client/server where **one connection is handled by one thread**.

-Note: This works on a local network, and to test them with many clients it is necessary to run them on a virtual machine.
+This works on a local network, and to test them with many clients it is necessary to run them on a virtual machine.

 ## The Server Loop
 A singlethreaded server is not the most optimal design for a server, but the code illustrates the life cycle of a server very well.